filecoin-project/devgrants/open-grant-proposals/IPFSpace.md

 ## Value
 We know the correct strategy is to develop authentic power users.
 At present, the infrastructure of IPFS&FILECOIN continues to expand, which also promotes the rapid growth of user storage requirements.
 We start from being close to the storage needs of users, and attract users to our platform by establishing a selected data set based on IPFS&Filecoin.
 IPFS-based content addressing and the community’s validator system allow our database to store the most valuable piece of data.
 Introduce Token economic rewards, promote high-quality data storage, and promote data sharing behaviors to attract users from centralized storage to the IPFS&Filecoin decentralized storage system.

+Achieved:

+- Use MetaMask, wallet mnemonics, and Magic to verify user identity and decentralize user information.
+- Use nft.storage (Filecoin Protocol Lab) for free storage of data and bring meta attributes
+- Use Textile for MFS implementation of user data
+- Simple and easy to use interactive page

+In the end, we rely on the data sharing economy system (Token+NFT) and the reliable and stable free storage of the nft.storage,web3.storage to establish a core user group, relying on the user group to improve the platform and obtain a data sharing technology facility platform,

 ## Deliverables